jrhoun/jrhoun.com/content/posts/a-delivery-with-an-unexpected-turn.md

 I don't know why I said that.
 I am on the clock, I have other deliveries.
 My boss expects this delivery to take 15 minutes.
 Furthermore, I don't know anything about this person and feel utterly ill-equipped to provide anything of value.

 From this point on, I don't remember anything he says.
-I remember the smell of the many cigarettes that lingered in the air.
+I remember the smell of cigarettes that lingered in the air.
 I know that I sat on the couch.
 I know that as I sat on that couch, this man wept in front of me.
 Loudly.
 Openly.
 A tightly held grief that burst forth in great waves that slowly became smaller waves.

 I remember getting back into the delivery van.
 My limbs and time itself feeling leadened and weighted.
 What happened?
 How long was I there?
 I wasn't sure.
 I knew that I bore some of the man's grief -- but also a different feeling.
 I didn't have vocabulary then to describe it, but I can only try and describe it in retrospect.
 The time felt intimate, weighty, and ... sacred.
 I, a stranger to this man, had been briefly allowed to share in one of this man's most intimate and personal moments.